dagster-io/dagster/examples/use_case_repository/use_case_repository/guides/pipes_cli_command.md

 ### Prerequisites

 - Dagster and Dagster UI (`dagster-webserver`) installed.
 Refer to the [Installation guide](https://docs.dagster.io/getting-started/install) for more info.
-- An existing CLI command or script that you want to run.

 ### What You’ll Learn